Last Updated on July 27, 2022

 Honestly, there’s nothing better than a day of fun and games for a weekend well spent!

 Do you want to experience the thrill of skydiving without having to jump out of a plane?
-While Paraclete XP Indoor Skydiving is technically in Raeford, this the perfect place near Fayetteville to serve that rush of adrenaline.
+While Paraclete XP Indoor Skydiving is technically in Raeford, this is the perfect place near Fayetteville to serve that adrenaline rush.

-There are no planes, no parachutes, and it’s even appropriate for children as young as three years old.
-Now, get your suit on, hop in the vertical chamber, and lean into the rushing wind!
+There are no planes or parachutes, and it’s even appropriate for children as young as three.
+Get your suit on, hop in the vertical chamber, and lean into the rushing wind!

 Parks, Splash Pads, and Pools

 And we couldn’t discuss fun things to do with kids without mentioning Fayetteville-Cumberland Parks & Recreation.
-They manage 10 splash pads, 46 parks, and four pools, offering endless family-friendly (and FREE) fun in Fayetteville.
+They manage 10 splash pads, 46 parks, and four pools, offering endless family-friendly fun and free activities for kids in Fayetteville.

 Putt Putt Fun Center